Esri/calcite-design-system/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] feature or fix has a corresponding test
 - [ ] changes have been tested with demo page in Edge

+---

+If this is skipping an unstable test:

+- include the URL to the failing Travis build, if applicable, or add info about the test failure
+- submit an unstable-test issue by [choosing](https://github.com/Esri/calcite-components/issues/new/choose) the unstable test template and filling it out

 -->